 Other activities.
-I teach parapsychology to honours Psychology students, supervise PhD students, and currently also hold a fairly demanding (but rewarding!) admin position at my School.
+I teach parapsychology to honours Psychology students, and supervise PhD students.
 I am also a member of the scientific board of the Bial Foundation, and on the organising committee for the Bial Foundation Symposia.
 I am a past-president of the PA, and former board member, and have been a member of the PA program committee for longer than I care to remember.
 I am PA International Liaison officer for the UK, and a program committee member for the annual conference.

 Some recent publications.

 Book: Watt, C. (2016).
 Parapsychology: A Beginner's Guide.
 London: Oneworld Publications.

 Journal articles: Watt, C., & Kennedy, J. E (2015).
 Lessons from the first two years of operating a study registry.
 Frontiers in Psychology, 7, 173.

 Valášek, M. & Watt, C. (2015).
 Individual differences in prophetic dream belief and experience: Exploring demographic and sleep-related correlates.
 Personality and Individual Differences.
 87, 65-69.